bijin-bruno/bruno/contributing.md

 | [हिंदी](docs/contributing/contributing_hi.md)
 | [Dutch](docs/contributing/contributing_nl.md)

-## Let's make Bruno better, together!!
+## Let's make Bruno better, together!!!

 We are happy that you are looking to improve Bruno.
 Below are the guidelines to run Bruno on your computer.